A guide to trusts: registered vs. excepted

 *Tax charges after 10 years (periodic charge) and on exit may apply if there is value in the trust at that time, created if an employee dies and the benefit is yet to be paid to the beneficiaries, or if an employee is terminally ill.
 (1)

 Writing life insurance into trust – how we can help

 After agreeing with your client which trust is best for them, the AIG team will help you to set up a trust simply and quickly.
 Our trusts are managed by Zedra Governance Ltd (Zedra), an award-winning specialist in professional trusteeship and governance.
 Of course, this isn't the only option.
 Your client can use their existing trust or set up a new one.

 Registered master trust

 The AIG registered master trust is a single trust, available to our registered group life policyholders.
-With our master trust, employers don’t need to maintain their own trust or act as trustees in the event of a death; PTL take care of all the legal responsibilities.
+With our master trust, employers don’t need to maintain their own trust or act as trustees in the event of a death; Zedra take care of all the legal responsibilities.

 Both new and existing schemes can opt to join the trust at no extra cost.
 Joining is as simple as the tick of a box within our application form - there are no lengthy legal forms for your client to complete.

 Our excepted life trust service provides your clients with a properly worded trust deed to complete and execute.
 The trust is managed by the professional trustees at Zedra.
 Their knowledge and experience helps to identify and pay beneficiaries as soon as possible.